 (Put your pitchforks away about Thomas–we all know there’s no way that creepy, lechy, #MeToo nightmare of a series holds up.
 There’s a lot of stuff I’m willing to handwave due to the ignorance of the times but NOT THAT.
 Don’t @ me, I will die on the hill of Thomas Covenant being the Robert William Kelly Cosby of fantasy protagonists.)

 So.
 That’s what I think.
 I’m looking forward to the TV show and would probably enjoy a graphic novel version of this too.
-Ultimately I’m here for this and will probably buy the next book in the series and complain about it too–just like I did for A Song of Ice and Fire and Wheel of Time.
+Ultimately I’m here for all Black writers, including the mediocre ones.
+I’ll probably buy the next book in the series and complain about it too–just like I did for A Song of Ice and Fire and Wheel of Time.

 (If you want to read any of the books I talk about in this post, click on them and visit Bookshop.org, an alternative to Amazon that supports indie booksellers and online book lovers.
 I’m an affiliate of Bookshop and will earn a commission if you purchase anything from a link you click on this site.
 Thanks for reading!
 Peace!)